Sometimes the stars align and treat us to something special.

 Add in a penchant for set-pieces and a willingness to shoot from the next postcode, and you have a useful asset on your hands.

 14 goals and 17 assists in all comps in 2016/17 — a joy to watch.

 THE JOKER IN THE PACK

-Benjamin Mendy’s Twitter fingers are well known but Premier League fans are yet to experience his distinctly postmodern approach to playing as a full-back.
+Benjamin Mendy’s Twitter fingers are well known but, because of injuries, Premier League fans have rarely experience his distinctly postmodern approach to playing as a full-back.

 In 2016/17, the Frenchman effectively acted as an auxiliary winger, overlapping those ahead of him and crossing from the byline.